 Join ClypX, Today!

-At ClypX, we’re dedicated to delivering portable vehicle restraint systems for children that keep them safer on our the roads.
+At ClypX, we are dedicated to delivering safe and convenient devices.
+Our comfiGO booster seat is a very lightweight and portable vehicle restraint system for children that keep them comfortable and safer on the roads.
 We’re proud to manufacture a product that is designed based on the results of studies, experiments, and research results from safety authorities in both the United States and Sweden.

 By sticking to best-practices, inventions, and safety-protocols from the world’s top authorities in the transportation safety industry, ClypX goes the extra mile when manufacturing a product that keeps your children safer on the road.
-From innovative alternatives to the child booster seat and easy-to-use child seat belt adjusters or child restraint systems, ClypX has the product you need to have peace of mind when traveling with your loved ones.
-For a safe and more portable alternative to child booster seats, start using ClypX, today.
+When it comes to small, innovative child car booster seats, ClypX has the product you need to have peace of mind when traveling with your loved ones.
+For a safe and more portable alternative to traditional child booster seats for cars, start using comfiGO, today.